Da1sypetals/cuda-Wavelet-KAN/README.md

 # CUDA implementation of Wavelet KAN

-## See also

-- Other CUDA implementations of KAN:
+- See Also other CUDA implementations of KAN:
    - [Legendre Polynomials](https://github.com/Da1sypetals/Legendre-KAN-cuda)
    - [Chebyshev Polynomials](https://github.com/Da1sypetals/ChebyKan-cuda-op)
    - [RSWAF (variant of RBF)](https://github.com/Da1sypetals/faster-kan-cuda)

+- I am interested in the performance aspect of KAN, and willing to discuss / recieve more information on this topic :)
+- This is for personal practice purposes, use at your own risk.
+Tested on my RTX3050 as well as a remote RTX3090 on CUDA 12.x .

 ## Introduction